bardan-dhakal/A-eye_Weapons-Detection/models_and_checkpoints/README.md

-# 🤖 Models and Checkpoints
+gi# 🤖 Models and Checkpoints

 This directory contains trained YOLO models, checkpoints, and training utilities for weapon detection.